PG1003/brle/README.md

 The maximum number of zeros that can be represented is `8 + (2 ^ 6 ) - 1 = 71`.
 This means that the maximum compression ratio that can be achieved is `8 / 71 = 11.25%`.

-Multiple zeros blocks can be chained to represent a sequence length of more than 71 zeros.
 When a block represents _less_ then 71 zeros then sequence of zeros is always followed by an `1`.
 This bit is stuffed by the encoder to improve the compression ratio, especially for sequences of zeros containing a sporadic single `1`.